Through the Arc of the Rain Forest

 Through the Arc of the Rain Forest is the first novel published by Japanese American author Karen Tei Yamashita.
-Primarily set in Brazil, the novel is often considered a work of magical realism but transgresses many literary genres as it incorporates satire and humor to address themes of globalization, transnationalism, migration, economic imperialism, environmental exploitation, socio-economic inequity, and techno-determinism.
+Primarily set in Brazil, the novel is often considered a work of magical realism but transgresses many literary genres as it incorporates satire and humor to address themes of globalization, transnationalism, migration, economic imperialism, environmental exploitation, socio-economic inequity, and technological determinism.
 It follows a broad cast of characters across national borders, from Japan, Brazil, and the United States.
 The novel was written when Yamashita was in the United States after living nine years in Brazil.

 Summary

 Loosely following the novela Brazilian soap opera format, Through the Arc of the Rainforest offers brief episodes introducing the major characters that reveal their connections to one another and their relationship to the Matacão.
 Told from the first-person perspective of a self-conscious extraterrestrial ball that floats six inches from the head of Kazumasa Ishimaru, a Japanese expatriate who relocates to Brazil in search of job opportunities, the novel details the rise and devastation of an Amazonian community after the discovery of the Matacão, a resilient and seemingly magical and impenetrable black substance found on the floor of the rainforest on the farm of Brazilian farmer Mané Pena.

 The presence of the Matacão leads to a variety of conflicts that result in several distinct but interconnected plot strands: